Top 10 Car Insurance Companies in the United States by Market Share

 You don’t have to be in this industry too long to notice how furiously a State Farm customer will defend the integrity of their insurer for no other reason than that they are most familiar with that company – even though they may have never filed an insurance claim in 20 years of being a customer.

-Almost any company will take your money for 20 years without actually benefiting you in any manner…and be really nice about it!
+Almost any company will take your money for 20 years for an auto insurance policy without actually benefiting you in any manner…and be really nice about it!
+Learning how well an insurance company handles auto insurance claims is probably a good thing to check out before you purchase, regardless of how affordable the auto insurance rates may be.

 Tip: Smaller, “Regional” insurers almost never make it on any of the “Best” lists, as only “National” insurers usually take the stage.
 But there are some smaller, regional companies out there with the best customer service in the industry.